AbidSajjadKumnali/medical-blockchain-system/README.md

 ---

-*Built as an M.Tech final project demonstrating blockchain integration in healthcare systems.*
+*Built as an  project demonstrating blockchain integration in healthcare systems BY Abid and Manshi Team *